bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 would be people who coauthored, provided minor assistance, brought an issue to your attention, etc.

-Personally I use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format and have found it to be very easy to use and clear after I got used to it.
-If you don't want to do that however make sure that each commit title answers the questions "If applied, this commit will...", and as long as you're consistent with your team, clear, and concise it doesn't matter a ton what you choose.
+Personally I use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format and have found it to be very easy to use and clear after I got used to it.
+If you don't want to do that however make sure that each commit title answers the questions "If applied, this commit will..." and as long as you're consistent with your team, clear, and concise it doesn't matter a ton what you choose.

 You can setup a commit message